ezsystems/commerce-documentation/docs/guide/checkout/checkout_api/forms/checkout_invoice_address_form.md

 ### Exceptions in validation process for invoice

-In some cases we need to suppress the form validation

-- if user has customer number
+In some cases you need to suppress the form validation, for example if the user has a customer number.